rshlyakh/ProjectiveGeometry/README.md

 2. For projective 3-spaces, define an instance of the `PointsLinesPlanes` structure, which consists of Points and Lines (as above), Planes (a list of lists), a proof that all inputted points and lines are distinct, and a separate proof that all planes are distinct.
 Again, these proofs can be done in a single line using `by simp +decide`.
 For checking, use `#eval check_IsProjective3Space [your instance]`.

 Affine planes, projective planes, and projective 3-spaces can also be instantiated in the respective `AffinePlane`, `ProjectivePlane`, and `Projective3Space` structures; the proof that the axioms hold can (generally) be written in one step via `by simp +decide`, provided that the recursion depth for `decide` is set high enough.

+For larger objects, it is more efficient to use `by simp; decide +native` rather than `by simp +decide`, but [requires trusting Lean's built-in `#eval` compiler](https://lean-lang.org/doc/reference/latest/Tactic-Proofs/Tactic-Reference/#decide).
 ## Examples:

 ```